NJUPTAAA/docs/docs/noj/guide/deploy.md

 # Deploy

-1. You need to have a server and installed the following:
+1. You need to have a server with Nginx or Apache installed and installed the following:
     - [PHP 7.3(Recommend 7.3.6)](http://php.net/downloads.php)
     - [Composer](https://getcomposer.org)
     - [MySQL 5.7(Recommend 8.0)](https://www.mysql.com/)
     - [Redis 3.2.1(Recommend 5.0)](https://redis.io)

+!> Notice: If you are a green hand, we recommend you `lnmp`, it's an open-source script for installing `Nginx`, `Mysql` and `PHP`.
+It can also be used install `Redis` as well.
+Check https://lnmp.org for more info.

 2. Clone NOJ to your website folder;